 For larger tomatoes, I cut it onto wedges, around 8 per tomato.
 For smaller tomatoes like cherry tomatoes, you can chop them in half.

 To peel and chop the garlic in no time, smash it with the flat side of a knife first, then peel and mince.
 It’ll be easy-peasy to peel that way!

 Sear the chicken breasts: In a large skillet over medium heat, add a little oil and sear half of the seasoned chicken pieces on one side until its edges begin to turn white.

 Then flip over and cook until golden brown, 4-5 minutes per side, usually.
 Remove the seared chicken breasts and repeat this step with the remaining chicken, then set it aside.

 Work in batches unless your pan can fit it all at once, then go for it!

 Cook the vegetables: Reduce the heat to low and add the garlic and oregano and lightly sauté for one minute, stirring regularly.
 Then add the tomatoes to the pan, season with salt and pepper, increase the heat to medium and simmer for 5 minutes.

 If the tomatoes aren’t juicy, add a splash of water or broth.

 Assemble and serve: Once the tomatoes are cooked, turn off the heat.
 Add the chicken back to the skillet and sprinkle with fresh basil or parsley.

 - Experiment with the herbs and seasonings: Dried rosemary, dried thyme, Italian seasoning, or Herbes De Provence would all taste great.

 - Use the freshest tomatoes you can: This chicken breast with tomatoes recipe is simple and relies on the tomatoes’ flavor a lot.
 So, make sure you use good ones.

 - If you use skin-on chicken breast: You’ll need to slightly increase cooking time.

 - Red wine vinegar: You can add a splash to the pan when adding the tomatoes.
 The harsh flavor will burn off, leaving behind added depth.
 Balsamic vinegar would also be great!

-- Pairing suggestions: Other than a glass of crisp white wine, grilled zucchini, healthy Caesar salad, spaghetti squash noodles or your favorite whole grain pasta like spaghetti or linguine would go so well!
+- Pairing suggestions: Other than a glass of crisp white wine, grilled zucchini, healthy Caesar salad, spaghetti squash noodles or your favorite whole grain pasta like simple spaghetti recipe or linguine would go so well!